dcrapis/oceandao-wiki/Voting.md

 - Click “Vote” and sign with your wallet.
 - There are no gas fees, no ETH required, and OCEAN tokens never leave your wallet
 - Vote percentages will adjust accordingly as votes are counted.
+- The proposals with the highest votes will receive grants based on how many grants will be distributed in the current round.

 Note: the vote simply just counts the amount of OCEAN in your wallet.
 No OCEAN will be taken from your wallet.
 It is a gasless transaction; there is no fee.